ishanjsr/web/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, I am Ishan Anand.
+  Welcome!
 ---

 <!-- this is a subheadline -->
-I am interested in economics, data, plants and food.
+Welcome to my personal webpage.
+I am an economist, and I write on economics, data, plants and food.